-Looking to widen your veggie pizza repertoire?
-I’ve been making this spicy veggie pizza for about 15 years and it’s still a firm favourite in our house.
-Vegan, with easy to find ingredients, a thick luscious spicy garlicky sauce, a thin crispy base, and Tex-Mex-inspired veggies, you NEED this pizza in your life.
+I’ve been making the best spicy pizza recipe for about 15 years and it’s still a firm favorite in our house.
+With easy-to-find ingredients, a thick luscious spicy garlicky sauce, a thin crispy base, and Tex-Mex-inspired veggies, you NEED this pizza in your life.

 I normally make an assortment of pizzas at home when I’m cooking up some tasty carby goodness (hey, go broke or go home, am I right?) so I’ll whip this one up alongside my tasty easy potato pizza and my white bean sauce pizza.